 BIOS is Obsolete

 When the BIOS version is outdated, it can affect a device on the motherboard known as the chipset.
-The computer will not be able to use the battery for power once it has been unplugged.
+As a result, the computer will not use the battery for power once it has been unplugged.

 The Charging System is Fried

 This happened to me a while back.
 I was in the countryside.
-It was raining heavily and I was working on my laptop.
+It was raining heavily, and I was working on my laptop.
 Lightning struck and the power went out.
-What I didn’t know is the lightning took my laptop’s charging system with it.
+What I didn’t know was the lightning took my laptop’s charging system with it.
 I continued using the battery until the power came back.
-When I plugged it in it was not charging; so I tested the battery on another laptop and it was charging.
+However, when I plugged it in, it was not charging, so I tested the battery on another laptop and it was charging.

-When this happens, you should opt to replace the laptop rather than going through the trouble of replacing the motherboard.
+When this happens, you should opt to replace the laptop rather than go through replacing the motherboard.
 I can tell you from experience that it is truly frustrating.

-To rule out the battery being the problem, eject it and test it in another device.
+To rule out the battery being the problem, eject it and test it on another device.

 Troubleshoot for Problems

 Before you proceed to solutions, you need to find out what you’re dealing with.
-Open Troubleshoot by going to settings and clicking on update and security.
-Click on ‘troubleshoot‘.
+First, open Troubleshoot by going to settings and clicking on update and security.
+Next, click on Troubleshoot.

 Suppose you’re highly experienced with Power Efficiency and Diagnostics Report you can use this tool to analyze battery status and potentially fix the problem.